hashin/jekyll-now/_posts/2020-08-16-yeh-duniya-agar-mil-bhi-jaye-to-kya-hai.markdown

 THIS IS A WORLD OF WEALTH GRUBBING MORES...

 Yeh duniya agar mil bhi jaaye toh kya hai,
-EVEN IF ONE GAINS THIS WORLD - SO WHAT!
+WHAT IS IT, EVEN IF YOU WIN THIS UNIVERSE?

 Yeh duniya agar mil bhi jaaye, toh kya hai.
-EVEN IF ONE GAINS THIS WORLD - SO WHAT!
+WHAT IS IT, EVEN IF YOU WIN THIS UNIVERSE?

 Har ik jism ghaayal,